pazyn404/todo-list-project/README.md

 ## TODO-list project
-Project that allow people, schedule and manage their tasks with convenience.
+Project that allow people, schedule and manage their tasks convenience.
 The main idea of project to help people track their deadlines!

 ## Try this for yourself: